rockyboyyang/hangman/README.md

 ### Starting up the application
 - No live site, very simple
-- Pull the repo, then right click on index.html
+- Clone the repo, then right click on index.html
-- copy path and paste into browser and play.
+- Copy path and paste into browser and play.

 ### Rules to play hangman
 - you have six lives, when the whole body is drawn, you will automatically lose